Samit16/QuoteGenie/README.md

 ## 📌 Overview

-**QuoteGenie Pro** is a minimalist yet stylish quote generator app, built purely with HTML, CSS, and vanilla JavaScript.
+**QuoteGenie** is a minimalist yet stylish quote generator app, built purely with HTML, CSS, and vanilla JavaScript.
 Designed to uplift your mood, calm your mind, and give you a break from noise.

 ---